ManoDaSilva/DAPNET_DTMF/README.md

 #RIC*MessageNr#
 ```
 You can set up to 90 canned messages.
 91 to 99 have been blocked for "special" messages.
 So far, those have been implemented:
+* 97: Restart Unipager (although I'd change it to something else, to keep people from always restarting unipager...)
 * 98: Unipager status (server, callsign, connection status)
 * 99: System status (CPU temp, IP Address)